VincentToups/emacs-utils/monads.md

              0); -> (4 2 -2 -4)

 Which gives us all the combinations of adding and subtracting three to the initial value.
-We could also write this more succintcly as:
+We could also write this more succinctly as:

     (defun list+/- (n) (lexical-let ((n n))
            (lambda (x) (list (+ x n) (- x n))))) ;(remember this guy?)